carlosvalarezo/full-stack-web/projects/03_coffee_shop_full_stack/starter_code/README.md

 # Coffee Shop Full Stack

+## run

+In order to run this project, please execute:

+`sh start.sh`

+This command will:
+- create self sign certificates to be https protocol compliant (required by Auth0)
+- copy the certificates for the frontend to enable the conversation between services (frontend & backend)
+- build two docker images: one for frontend & one for backend with the original commands provided for each service
+- start docker-compose

 ## Full Stack Nano - IAM Final Project

 Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
 But they need help setting up their menu experience.